 I think he was worried that I was simply tossing aside all those years of education and learning.
 I assured him that I had no plans to leave medicine — I just had this itch to pursue other interests as well.
 It’s not like I’d have to choose one or the other, anyway.
 I felt I could do it on the side.

 Well, that little side business started to grow.
 People started calling it my “side hustle.”
 The income it provided started to grow.
 I then began to create additional streams of income, including real estate investments as well as my blog, Passive Income MD.

-My father practiced medicine in a different time.
+My father practiced medicine at a different time.
 Even he will admit that it’s far different now than it was when he was building his practice.
 In fact, he believes that the profession has undergone more changes in the last 10 years than in his entire 40-year practice.